mlprt/feedbax/README.md

 [Never used JAX before](https://docs.lprt.ca/feedbax/examples/pytrees/)?

-Please also check out [MotorNet](https://github.com/OlivierCodol/MotorNet), a PyTorch library with many similarities to Feedbax.
+Please also check out:

+- [MotorNet](https://github.com/OlivierCodol/MotorNet), a PyTorch library with many similarities to Feedbax.
+- [Collimator](https://collimator.ai), a more mature JAX library for composing and optimizing dynamical systems.

 ## Installation